Mac automation layer · MCP server · Local-first

 Does Haku need Accessibility permission?

-Yes, for native app control.
-Haku reads the Accessibility tree to discover buttons, inputs, and menus — the same API screen readers use.
+Yes — for native app control.
+Haku reads the Accessibility tree to discover buttons, inputs, and menus, the same API screen readers use.
 Grant it once in System Settings → Privacy & Security → Accessibility.
-Browser automation doesn’t need it (it runs through Chrome DevTools Protocol).
+Browser automation uses Chrome DevTools Protocol and doesn't need it.

 Do I need to bring my own AI?

 Yes.
 Haku is the automation layer, not the model.
-Plug in whatever you already use — Claude Code, OpenClaw, Codex, or any custom MCP client.
+Plug in whatever you already use — Claude Code, Codex, OpenClaw, or any custom MCP client.
+Haku gives your agent hands; you choose the brain.

 Subscription or one-time?

-One-time. $39 for a lifetime license, including future updates.
+One-time. $39 for a lifetime license, including free updates.
 Fourteen days to try it free, no card needed.

 Why the name Haku?

-Haku (白) means “white” or “pure” in Japanese.
-He’s the river spirit from Spirited Away who moves between the human world and the spirit world.
-Like him, Haku bridges two worlds: your AI and your Mac.
+Haku (白) — the river spirit from Spirited Away who bridges two worlds: the human world and the spirit world.
+Here, your AI and your Mac.